-Velo is good friends with the Melbourne Brompton Club (indeed, four of the five founding members are Velo customers, and the other works here!) and so their regular rides often set off from Velo Cycles, and/or incorporate a visit to Green Park Dining (just behind Velo).
+Velo Cycles is good friends with the Melbourne Brompton Club (indeed, four of the five founding members are Velo Cycles customers and the other works here!) and so their regular rides often set off from Velo Cycles, and/or incorporate a visit to Green Park Dining (just behind Velo).
 However, one member came up with a wonderful idea – perhaps go for a drink and then catch public transport home.
-A route that took in a number of micro, and one nano brewery was locked in, as was a date.
+A route that took in a number of micros, and one nano-brewery was locked in, as was a date.

-Unfortunately, the forecast for last Saturday became a reality and Melbourne was hit with a number of short-lived deluges, as well as some persistent lighter rain.
+Unfortunately, the forecast for last Saturday became a reality, and Melbourne was hit with a number of short-lived deluges, as well as some persistent lighter rain.
 That dropped our numbers a little, but we were still seven-strong and were up for a roll, and a bit of beer tasting.
-Micro/Nano breweries are great as most brew on site, and have tasting paddles so you can try most of their ales without drinking too much.
-They’re generally always quite a casual affair, and are often bike-friendly.
+Micro/Nano breweries are great as a most brew on-site, and have tasting paddles so you can try most of their ales without drinking too much.
+They’re generally always quite a casual affair and are often bike-friendly.
 Of course, the Brompton‘s fast and easy fold meant bringing them inside with us didn’t raise an eyebrow – apart from general interest, of course.